EladMotzny/CPP-Board/README.md

 # CPP-Board
-An implementation of the simple game tic-tac-toe with a resizable gmae board.
+An implementation of a tic-tac-toe game with a resizable game board.